A parapet wall is a dwarf or low wall that is constructed along the edge of the terrace, roof, balcony, walkway, passage, etc.

 ~ The main reason for providing such perforations was to allow the arrow shooters to shoot the arrows through the perforations thereby defending the structure from external attacks.

 ~ It is aesthetically pleasing in nature.
 Due to this, it is still used nowadays to enhance the aesthetic appearance of the structures.

 Fig: Embattled Parapet

 2. Based on Configuration and Shape

-According to the configuration and the shape of the parapet wall, it can be classified into four main types namely Sloped, Stepped, Flat, and the Curved parapet wall.
-These types of parapet wall are further explained below.
+According to the configuration and the shape of the parapet wall, it can be classified into four main types naming sloped, stepped, flat, and curved parapet wall.
+These types of parapet walls are further explained below.

 a.
 Sloped Parapet Wall